Vertex Representation of Hyperbolic Tensor Networks: Introduction

 \section{Introduction}

-The classification of numerous phases of matter belongs to one of the fundamental goals in physics.
-Diverse (numerical) approaches have been developed to identify the phases of matter to sort them into the universality classes.
-Each numerical approach (method) brings up certain unique features, advancing certain algorithmic properties.
-However, reaching complex improvements in all aspects cannot be met.
-Considerable research has been devoted to developing numerical methods to investigate systems in their full intricacy.
-Alternatively, well-established methods may be additionally modified and further generalized.
+The classification of phases of matter and phase transitions belongs to one of the fundamental goals in physics.
+Multiple analytic and numerical approaches have been developed to identify the phases of matter and classify them into universality classes.
+Focusing on numerical methods, we select only those that are suitable for the large number of interacting particles.
+In this work, we focus on improving the applicability of a numerical method that we have generalized to study models on non-Euclidean lattice geometries.
+Specifically, we study phase transitions induced by hyperbolic lattice geometry with constant negative Gaussian curvatures.

 Among those methods, the tensor network (TN) techniques have been proven as appropriate candidates for simulating strongly correlated systems.
-Their popularity still increases and spreads to various fields of physics, such as condensed matter physics~\cite{TN_top_dual, Orus2}, high-energy physics~\cite{HEP1, HEP2}, quantum information~\cite{QI}, quantum machine-learning algorithms~\cite{QML, QML2}, etc. These techniques describe quantum states by a network of mutually connected tensors.
+Their popularity still increases and spreads to various fields of physics, such as condensed matter physics~\cite{TN_top_dual, Orus2}, high-energy physics~\cite{HEP1, HEP2, hp1}, quantum information~\cite{QI}, quantum machine-learning algorithms~\cite{QML, QML2}, etc. These techniques describe quantum states by a network of mutually connected tensors.
 Each tensor represents a vertex where a quantum particle (or a collection of particles) resides.
 The network of vertices imitates the interaction structure inherently incorporated into the quantum state, typically into the ground state or the lowest-lying ones.
-The numerical accuracy of tensor connections is controlled by an integer parameter that we call the bond degrees of freedom.
-The higher the bond degree, the more accurate the quantum state results.
+The numerical accuracy of the tensor connections is controlled by an integer parameter that we call the bond dimension (which denotes the degrees of freedom of the bond).
+The higher the bond dimension, the more accurately the desired quantum state is calculated.

 A quantum TN state forms partially contracted tensors of a rank $(r+1)$.
 This is crucial since the TN geometry can be modified to create a non-Euclidean space.
 Let the integer $r$ represent the number of tensor indices connected with $r$ nearest-neighbor tensors (we consider a fixed coordination number).
 Increasing the degrees of freedom in these bond tensor indices leads to a longer range of correlations (the amount of entanglement) in a desired quantum state.
 The remaining tensor index is associated with the degrees of freedom of real physical particles, spin states, etc., located at the vertex.